ctrueden/equilibrium/_pages/events/case-15e07.md

 > Michael: "If we *all* fail, then it's not a very good teacher."

-Freki makes an arrow on the fly, prays to his bird friends, and swears an oath on his bow: "A swift death to those who have wronged me.
+On the fly, Freki makes an arrow of slaying out of wall tentacle, prays to his bird friends, and swears an oath on his bow: "A swift death to those who have wronged me.
 May my bow strike true, and may this be the end of you."
 The bow whispers something back in Elven.
 Vondal seems like he's weaving some kind of massive enchantment or something (six sorcery points!) to help Freki's aim, too.
 Even with all the help, the arrow flies straight and true, but not exactly at the right...spot....
 Hugin and Munin appear to escort the arrow!!!
 The Death Tyrant looks grievously wounded!
 Then it turns an eye stalk on Freki and shoots a ray at him.

 The air starts to ripple OH NO IT'S JUST LIKE MY VISIONNNNNNNNNNNNNNNNN